THE LONG SCIENCE, TECHNOLOGY AND SOCIETY ENDOWED INTERNSHIP FUND

 How do I receive academic credit for my summer internship?

 To receive academic credit, in addition to the completing the internship application, you will need to have a faculty sponsor to oversee your internship to insure that certain learning objectives are met.
 Many PLU faculty sponsor academic internships.
-If you have difficulty finding a faculty member who will sponsor your internship for academic credit, please contact the Director of Career & Internship Development in the Career Connections office for guidance.
+If you have difficulty finding a faculty member who will sponsor your internship for academic credit, please meet with the Director of Career & Internship Development or email email@example.com.

 What is the minimum GPA required to be eligible for a Long Internship?